lisaong/diec/day4/README.md

     python acquire_data.py
     ```
    As the script is running:
-      - press button A to perform the gesture (by moving the micro:bit)
+      - press button A to perform the gesture (by moving the Micro:bit)
       - release button A when your gesture completes
       - repeat about 10 times to gather enough data